rundeck/docs/docs/manual/workflow-steps/github.md

 # Github Script Plugin (Enterprise)

-The Github script plugin is a Workflow Step plugin included with Rundeck Enterprise that runs a command located on a GitHub repo.
+The Github script plugin is a Workflow Step plugin included with Process Automation that runs a command located on a GitHub repo.

 ## Configuration